Fumohouse/godot-luau-script/docs/src/usage/accessing-godot.md

 ### Notes

-- For security (permissions) reasons, the only supported `Callable` constructor is `Callable.new(object: Object, methodName: string | StringName)`.
+- For security reasons, the only supported `Callable` constructor is `Callable.new(object: Object, methodName: string | StringName)`.
-- `String`, `StringName`, and `NodePath` are not bound to Luau as Luau's builtin `string` suffices in the vast majority of cases. `StringName` and `NodePath` can be constructed manually if needed (e.g. if a `String` type would be inferred over the other two types) by using the `SN` or `NP` global functions respectively.
+- `String`, `StringName`, and `NodePath` are not bound to Luau as Luau's builtin `string` suffices in the majority of cases. `StringName` and `NodePath` can be constructed manually if needed (e.g. if a `String` type would be inferred over the other two types) by using the `SN` or `NP` global functions respectively.
   - The intention with these constructors is to use them like a prefix you would find in other languages, e.g. `SN"testStringName"`.
-This is valid because of Lua's lenient parsing rules.
+This is valid because of Lua's parsing rules.
 - Some Lua types are automatically converted to Godot types when necessary:
   - `{Variant}` to `Array`
   - `{T}` to their corresponding `Packed[T]Array` types